gdm413229/swwmgz_m/README.md

 ### Psykkonovexx (Hexen)
 ![](docimg/psykkonovexx.png)

 One of the many instruments named after the Nine Kings of Kurenai.
-The Psykkonovexx could be described as something resembling an *"electric bagpipe"*, and it's a staple of modern Anarukon music composition.
+The Psykkonovexx could be described as something resembling an *"electric bagpipe"*, and is a staple of modern Anarukon music composition.

 ## The HUD
 ![](docimg/hudsample.png)